Tyres for cars, vans and utes

 - you check your tyre pressures regularly

-- your checking method is accurate - use a calibrated pressure gauge.
+- your checking method is accurate - use an accurate pressure gauge.

 - a knock to the wheel, such as hitting a kerb